-- 22.3.
-The following benefits may be granted to Nova's Board members: All Nova's Board members, excluding the chairman of the Board, shall be entitled to an equal annual and per-meeting compensation.22.2.
-The compensation of the Company's directors (including external directors and independent directors) shall be in accordance with the Companies Regulations (Rules Regarding the Compensation and Expenses of an External Director), 5760-2000, as amended by the Companies Regulations (Relief for Public Companies Traded in Stock Exchange Outside of Israel), 5760-2000, as such regulations may be amended from time to time ("Compensation of Directors Regulations") and, in any event, the annual payment and the permeeting payment shall not be greater than two (2) times the maximal annual payment and per-meeting payment, respectively, allowed under the Compensation of Directors Regulations, in the case of Nova. - 22.3.
-Notwithstanding the provisions of Sections 22.1 and 22.2 above, in special circumstances, such as in the case of a professional director, an expert director or a director who makes a unique contribution to the Company, such director's compensation may be different than the compensation of all other directors and maybe greater than the maximal amount allowed, in the case of Nova, by the Compensation of Directors Regulations.

-- 22.4.
-The chairman of the Board shall be entitled to a base compensation that shall not exceed six (6) times the compensation of a director (including annual and per meeting compensation and excluding equity compensation). - 22.5.
-Each member of Nova's Board (excluding the chairman of the Board) may be granted annually equity-based awards with a total fair market value of up to US\$150,000.
-The equity-based awards shall vest annually over a period of between three (3) to four (4) years. - 22.6.
-The chairman of the Board may be granted up to an average annual equity compensation (of two (2) sequential years) that shall not exceed six (6) times of any director's equity compensation per year. - 22.7.
-In addition, members of Nova's Board may be entitled to reimbursement of expenses when traveling abroad on behalf of Nova. - 22.8.
+- 22. All Nova's non-employee Board members may be entitled to an annual cash fee retainer of up to NIS 210,000 (and up to NIS 360,000 for the chairperson of Nova's Board), an annual committee membership fee retainer of up to NIS 42,000, and an annual committee chairperson cash fee retainer of up to NIS 63,000 (it is being clarified that the payment for the chairpersons would be in lieu of (and not in addition) to the payments referenced above for committee membership).23.1. - 24.
+The compensation of the Company's external directors, if elected, shall be in accordance with the Companies Regulations (Rules Regarding the Compensation and Expenses of an External Director), 5760-2000, as amended by the Companies Regulations (Relief for Public Companies Traded in Stock Exchange Outside of Israel), 5760-2000, as such regulations may be amended from time to time. - 25.
+Notwithstanding the provisions of Section 22 above, in special circumstances, such as in the case of a professional director, an expert director or a director who makes a unique contribution to the Company, such director's compensation may be different than the compensation of all other directors and maybe greater than the maximal amount allowed under Section 22. - 26.
+Each non-employee member of Nova's Board (excluding the chairperson of the Board) may be granted annually equity-based awards with a total fair market value of up to US\$170,000.
+The equity-based awards shall vest annually over a period of between three (3) to four (4) years.
+Each non-employee member of Nova's Board (excluding the chairperson of the Board) may be granted a welcome equity-based award with a total fair market value of up to US\$170,000. - 27.
+The chairperson of the Board may be granted annually equity-based awards with a total fair market value of up to US\$600,000.
+The equity-based awards shall vest annually over a period of between three (3) to four (4) years. - 28.
+In addition, members of Nova's Board may be entitled to reimbursement of expenses when traveling abroad on behalf of Nova. - 29.
 It is hereby clarified that the compensation stated under Section H will not apply to directors who serve as Executive Officers.